smartcontractkit/cre-sdk-typescript/packages/cre-sdk/README.md

 ## Examples

-This TypeScripe CRE SDK also includes some reference examples - [cre-sdk-examples](https://github.com/smartcontractkit/cre-sdk-typescript/tree/main/packages/cre-sdk-examples).
+This TypeScript CRE SDK also includes some reference examples - [cre-sdk-examples](https://github.com/smartcontractkit/cre-sdk-typescript/tree/main/packages/cre-sdk-examples).
 These can be copied and pasted into your project as needed.

 ⚠️ Note however that these are refence TypeScript workflows and may require some additional steps (having the CRE CLI installed, running `bunx cre-setup` from inside a workflow example directory, etc) to get them to work within this repo.